 Bikes and helmets stolen from Riverside Educational Center

 GRAND JUNCTION, Colo.
-(KKCO) - A trailer containing about 20 bikes and helmets was stolen from the warehouse at Riverside Educational Center (REC) at 1101 Winters Avenue.
+(KJCT) - A trailer containing about 20 bikes and helmets were stolen from the warehouse at Riverside Educational Center (REC) at 1101 Winters Avenue.

 Many of the bikes stolen were also donated and in good condition.
 So far there are no reports of any suspects in the case.